Last Updated: June 15, 2026

 LEARN MORE: Optimizing Inventory in Manufacturing ERP Systems

-ABC analysis categorizes inventory based on importance:
+ABC analysis helps teams prioritize inventory based on value, demand, and operational importance:

 Improve Cash Flow for Inventory with InvoiceAction